On the solutions of universal differential equation by noncommutative Picard-Vessiot theory: Combinatorial frameworks

-With the ordering in \eqref{orderLyndon1}-\eqref{orderLyndon2}, using the standard factorization of $l\in\Lyn\calT_n$, \textit{i.e.} $st(l)=(l_1,l_2)$ where $l_2$ is the longest nontrivial proper right factor of $l$ or equivalently its smallest such for the lexicographic ordering \cite{lothaire}, one has
+According to the Chen-Fox-Lyndon theorem \cite{lothaire,reutenauer,viennotgerard}, with the ordering in \eqref{orderLyndon}, there is a unique way to get the standard factorization of $l\in\Lyn\calT_n$, \textit{i.e.} $st(l)=(l_1,l_2)$, where $l_2$ is the longest nontrivial proper right factor of $l$ or equivalently its smallest such for the lexicographic ordering \cite{lothaire}.
+Then

 More generally, for any $(t_1,t_2)\in T_{k_1}\times T_{k_2},2\le k_1<k_2\le n$, one also has